xiabai84/springboot-thymeleaf-xml/README.md

-# rechnungskorrektur-backend
+# convert data to xml format
-demo program for generating xml format
+demo program for generating xml format and provide rest service